 I’ve found I need to teach my blogging students how to write “headlines” on their blog posts.
 I took it for granted until I found my blog traffic going up depending on the words in the headlines, and that most of my students had no clue.

-They one important key to attracting readers to your posts.
+They are one important key to attracting readers to your posts.

-So, here’s a brief how-to checklist on writing headlines, and labels, in any media, especially blogs.
+So, here’s a brief how-to checklist on writing headlines, in any media, especially blogs.

 - What’s the key point of the article?